shawngraham/11ta-template/src/index.md

 ---

 # A Digital Humanities Consultancy
-Advice, guidance, and support for implementing humanistic and humane approaches to your data.

 You've got lots of data, lots of information, tonnes of documents.
-How do you make sense of that?
+How do you make sense of it all?
 Is this where you buy some 'ai'-powered solution off the shelf?
 Do you make your own solution?
+What should you do?
+Worried about being left behind?

-We're the people who will tell you 'no, that might not be a good idea, and here are the reasons why'.
+Let us offer advice, guidance, and support for implementing humanistic and humane approaches to your data and your workflows.
+We're the people who will tell you when something might not be a good idea.

-On the other hand, if it _is_ good, we can take your idea and make it _better_.
+On the other hand, if it _is_ a good idea, we can take it and make it _better_.

 Drop us a line at dhalchemy at craftingdigitalhistory dot ca.